-Random strings are sometimes needed.
-We generate them with a built-in method on the Path type.
+Random strings.
+In C# we generate random strings with a built-in method.
 This method, found in System.IO, generates random strings with high quality randomness.
 It is easy to use.

-Thus: The Path.GetRandomFileName method here is sometimes superior.
+The Path.GetRandomFileName method here is an effective way of generating strings.
 It uses RNGCryptoServiceProvider for better randomness.

 /// Random string generators.

 /// Get random string of 11 characters.

 /// <returns>Random string.</returns>

 public static string GetRandomString